 Paseo de Sombrillas

-Old San Juan is one of the most instagrammable places on the island!
+Old San Juan is one of the most instagrammable spots on the island!
 You can find colourful buildings and this art installation of floating umbrellas on Fortaleza Street.
 It is the perfect place for a pic for the ‘gram.

 There is so much history and culture on this island!
 Back in the 19th century, being outside the San Juan city walls was not desirable.
 There was a slaughterhouse and slaves, homeless, and non-white servants were required to live here.